phd4hd/SRH-HS-HD/README.md

 There are many database managing tools, some for SQL databases and some more for NoSQL databases.
 Some are free, some has a limited free testing period, and others cost money.
 We choose a free one, not the best one, but sufficient for our purpose.
 We download [MongoDB Compass](https://www.mongodb.com/try/download/compass) and install it.

+After launching the app, you can setup a new connection.
+Either paste the connection string in the URI field, or use the Advanced Connection Options to choose Connection Scheme, Host name, Authentication (Username/Password).
+If you are using the virtual machine, the connection string '**mongodb://madmin:geheim123@localhost:27017**' should be fine.
+For the MongoDB Atlas you should have copied the connection string as described above.

+After connecting you should see your databases on left side of the application.
+There are already some databases there even if you setup the database freshly.
+This is 'admin', 'local', and sometimes 'config'.
+Just ignore these and create a new database with the '+' sign next to the database headline.
+In the dialog you can enter the database name 'fullstack_db' and can also define a collection 'books'.
+These two information should be fine to create the database.

+After creating the collection has no data, so we can add some data by clicking 'ADD DATA' and then 'Import JSON or CVS file'.
+When you download the 'books.json' file, then select this one, leave to import dialog as it is, and click 'Import'.
+You have now 12 documents (and 1 indexes) in your database.

+The other needed collection 'reviews' don't need to be setup, it will be automaticall created by the backend as soon as data comes in.

 ## Step 3 : Writing the backend